Denys Carnill

 Denys John Carnill (11 March 1926 – 30 March 2016) was a British field hockey player who competed in the 1952 Summer Olympics, in the 1956 Summer Olympics, and in the 1960 Summer Olympics.
 He also played one first-class cricket match for Oxford University in 1950.

+Biography

+Early life and hockey

 Denys Carnill was born on 11 March 1926 and educated at Hitchin Grammar School (now Hitchin Boys' School).
 His National Service was between 1944 and 1948 in the RAF.
-Subsequently, he went up to Worcester College, Oxford, where he read History.
+Subsequently, he went up to Worcester College, Oxford, where he read history.

 He showed considerable sporting talent from an early age.
-He gained an Oxford Blue for Hockey in the 1950-51 season and went on to play for Gloucestershire, the West of England, England (captain, 45 caps) and finally Great Britain (captain, 27 caps).
-He captained the national side in the Olympics at Helsinki (1952, where the team won a Bronze Medal), Melbourne (1956) and Rome (1960), when E. S. Hoare, another Dean Close teacher, was manager, and also during which Denys spent a year at Geelong Grammar School, Victoria, on exchange.
+He gained an Oxford Blue for hockey in the 1950–51 season and went on to play for Gloucestershire, the West of England, England (captain, 45 caps) and finally Great Britain (captain, 27 caps).
+He was in the bronze medal-winning team at the 1952 Summer Olympics in Helsinki and captained the national side at two further Olympics in Melbourne (1956) and Rome (1960).
+In 1960 another Dean Close teacher, E. S. Hoare, was manager of the team and Carnill spent a year at Geelong Grammar School, Victoria, on exchange.
 He was also a very good cricketer and played for Hertfordshire for a number of years.